-- 1. Comply with The Secretary of the Interior's Standards for the Treatment of Historic Properties (See Appendix III). - 2.
+- 1. Comply with the Standards (See Appendix III). - 2.
 Report any changes made to the project scope during the duration of the grant by completing a project change request (See Appendix II). - 3.
-Provide the SHPO with financial reports and quarterly progress reports on the project. - 4.
+Provide the SHPO with financial reports and progress reports on the project. - 4.
 Allow the SHPO full access to all documents necessary for a comprehensive audit. - 5.
 File the recorded covenant, with proof of recording, with the SHPO prior to the submission of any request for reimbursement. - 6.
 Submit a Request for Permission when any visual and/or structural changes are planned for the building in accord with the requirements of the covenant (See Appendix I). - 7.
 Notify the Commission when there are fundamental changes to your organization's programming, structure or leadership.